VIDT Datalink Trading 11.9% Lower Over Last 7 Days (VIDT)

-VIDT Datalink (VIDT) traded down 1.9% against the dollar during the 24 hour period ending at 10:00 AM E.T. on April 5th.
-Over the last seven days, VIDT Datalink has traded down 11.9% against the dollar.
-VIDT Datalink has a total market capitalization of $29.02 million and approximately $1.55 million worth of VIDT Datalink was traded on exchanges in the last 24 hours.
-One VIDT Datalink token can now be bought for about $0.0377 or 0.00000222 BTC on cryptocurrency exchanges.
+VIDT Datalink (VIDT) traded 1.9% lower against the U.S. dollar during the one day period ending at 13:00 PM ET on April 9th.
+One VIDT Datalink token can now be bought for $0.0377 or 0.00000222 BTC on popular cryptocurrency exchanges.
+Over the last week, VIDT Datalink has traded down 11.9% against the U.S. dollar.
+VIDT Datalink has a total market capitalization of $29.02 million and approximately $1.80 million worth of VIDT Datalink was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.

-VIDT Datalink launched on August 18th, 2018.
+VIDT Datalink’s genesis date was August 18th, 2018.
 VIDT Datalink’s total supply is 1,000,000,000 tokens and its circulating supply is 770,011,370 tokens.
-VIDT Datalink’s official message board is medium.com/@vidtdatalink.
+VIDT Datalink’s official website is www.vidt-datalink.com.
+The Reddit community for VIDT Datalink is https://reddit.com/r/vidt and the currency’s Github account can be viewed here.
 VIDT Datalink’s official Twitter account is @vidt_datalink and its Facebook page is accessible here.
-The Reddit community for VIDT Datalink is https://reddit.com/r/vidt and the currency’s Github account can be viewed here.
-VIDT Datalink’s official website is www.vidt-datalink.com.
+The official message board for VIDT Datalink is medium.com/@vidtdatalink.

 VIDT is an ERC20 compliant token on the Ethereum network.”